srackham/hindsite/doc/design-spec.md

 **Q**: Why?

-**A**: I decided to start blogging again after a 3 year hiatis.
+**A**: I decided to start blogging again after a 3 year hiatus.
 I had been using Hugo but my old blog would not build with the latest version of Hugo.
 Time to debug!
-At first things when well, after renaming couple of template variable identifiers my site compiled without errors, but I soon discovered that the posts and categeories indexes were missing.
+At first things when well, after renaming couple of template variable identifiers my site compiled without errors, but I soon discovered that the posts and categories indexes were missing.
 I dug deeper and all the while was nagged by the thought that for a simple blog the Hugo edifice was just way to complex.
 Armed with typical programmer hubris I fancied I could build my own generator, one that would be a doodle for mere mortals to learn and to use (and